ClassicRacer/car-mania/README.md

 - **Planned Features:** AI opponents, Sound effects, background music, configurable options, car/level creator, improved assets, adjustable views

 ## License
+**No license is granted for the source code or original assets in this repository.**
+Copyright © 2025–present Harish Menon.
+All rights reserved.

-- Bundled fonts (Orbitron, Nunito, DejaVu, Noto Sans Symbols 2) are provided under the SIL Open Font License.
-See files under `licenses/fonts/`.
+Third-party fonts (Orbitron, Nunito, DejaVu, Noto Sans Symbols 2) are included under the SIL Open Font License.
-- No repository-wide source license is included; retain the existing structure and asset notices when redistributing.
+See `licenses/fonts/` for full texts and notices.